 Only members in good standing are eligible to vote for officers during the annual election of officers.

-Elections of Union Council officers must be completed on or before the second Friday after the Winter Recess of each academic year.
-Ballots shall be counted and the results reported by the elections committee at the Annual Convention.
+Elections of Union Council officers must be completed by the conclusion of the Annual Membership Convention.
+Ballots shall be counted and the results reported by the elections committee within one week of the Annual Convention.

 Officers: